11 Virtual Art Museum Tours That Will Cost You Nothing

 Now You Can Take Virtual Tours of Many Great Art Museums Around The World.
 Anita Louise Art

 Many of the world’s great art museums and galleries offer virtual tours of their museum or part of the museum.
 This is a great way to be able to see many of the world’s finest art museums right from the comfort of your home.
+Or, if you are planning to visit these museums take a virtual tour ahead of time is a great way to plan your visit.

+Here are some of our favorite free virtual tours of some of the world’s greatest art museums.
 Many of these virtual tours are compliments of Google Arts & Culture.
-On the Googles Arts & Culture site, you can find some amazing virtual tours.
-You can find out more about these free virtual tours that are on the Google Arts & Culture site by clicking here.
+On the Google Arts & Culture site, you can find some fantastic virtual tours.
+You can learn more about these free virtual tours on the Google Arts & Culture site by clicking here.

 The Louvre – Paris, France

-Mona Lisa By Leonardo da Vinci
+Mona Lisa (1503) By Leonardo da Vinci

-Mona Lisa By Leonardo da Vinci a the Louvre Museum in Paris France
+Mona Lisa (1503) By Leonardo da Vinci

 J. Paul Getty Museum – Los Angeles, California, USA

-You can take a virtual tour of the J. Paul Getty Museum by clicking here
+You can take a virtual tour of the J. Paul Getty Museum by clicking here and then click on the explore button to see the inside of the museum.

 The Sistine Chapel – Vatican City, Italy.

-You can now tour the famous Sistine Chapel in Vatican City, Italy from your home.
+You can now tour the famous Sistine Chapel in Vatican City, Italy, from your home.
 You can see the renowned ceilings and “The Last Judgement” by the Renaissance-era painter Michelangelo.

-You can take a tour from your home of the The Sistine Chapel by clicking here.
+You can take a tour of the Sistine Chapel from your home by clicking here.

 The Guggenheim Museum – New York City, USA